 Projects of Dave Fernandes

-These projects are from Dave Fernandes email@example.com of Nashville,Tennessee, USA.
+These projects are from Dave Fernandes firstname.lastname@example.org of Rolla, Missouri, USA.

-Here's a set of photos from start to finish, of Dave's most recent project - a great looking desk for himself.
+Here's a set of photos from start to finish, of Dave's project - a great looking desk for himself.
 Dave's comments are in quotation marks.